Turn off the water at the source. It is important that you prevent additional damage until the situation can be addressed by a professional.

 If your a/c is not cooling, first check the temperature setting; Second check the breaker box to make sure that the breakers are not tripped; Third check if you have a clean a/c filter in the unit.

-It is the responsibility of the resident to change or wash (if you have a washable filter) the a/c filter every four (4) weeks.
+We change or wash (if a washable filter) the a/c filter every four (4) weeks.
 This will prevent damage to the unit and will keep it operating more efficiently.

-For gas heating, make sure Lone Star Gas has service to your unit.
+For gas heating, make sure Atmos has service to your unit.
 They should initially light your pilot light.
 If your pilot is out, a work order can be issued through United’s office.

 Before running your dishwasher turn on the hot water at the kitchen sink to purge the cold water from the pipes.
 The water must be 130-140 degrees Fahrenheit to properly activate the detergent.
 (CAUTION: WATER TEMPERATURE OVER 130 DEGREES CAN CAUSE BURNS)